18F/tech-talks/Queue.md

 Submit an issue in this repo, or talk to us on Slack (#tech-talks).

 ## How to attend
 See the 18F Events calendar.
-Talks are on Mondays, generally happen twice per month, and generally alternate between a longer talk (30–45 minutes) and a set of 2–4 shorter (10–15 minutes) talks.
+Talks are on the first and third Wednesdays each month, and generally alternate between a longer talk (30–45 minutes) and a set of 2–4 shorter (10–15 minutes) talks.

 ## Schedule
 See https://github.com/18F/tech-talks/issues for upcoming talks.